joshgun11/Network_reconstruction_Thesis/README.md

 ## DATA GENERATION:

 You can generate a new data by running `python data_generation.py --dynamics voter --graph erdos --node_size 10 --data_size 5000 --every_x_step 5 ` as an example which will create a data with voter dynamics on 10 node erdos graph with the size of 5000 and sampling rate 5, in a path `datasets\voter\erdos_10_voter_5000_5.pickle`.
 You can look at the `parser.py` file to see the all arguments and their default values.

+You should un-zip the datasets to use example ready datasets which are used in thesis (Not all are there because of storage, but comparison with baselines dataset mainly)